SHORT VERSION: 55 Reasons Parents Choose to Release Their Infants Lip Ties

 Weight Loss of infant poor intake amount and overworking baby

-Supplemental feedings bottles, pumped and donated breast milk
+Supplemental feedings bottles w/pumped, formula, or donated breast milk

 Loss of sleep of infant due to hunger and constant feeding